edev/PrintingMultiplexer/README.md

+# About this branch

+This branch holds the initial prototype and accompanying materials as an archive.
+It served us well from 2017 through 2019, but as of December 2022 (our first year back after closing in response to the COVID-19 pandemic), at our dry run, it failed to print.
+This is fine; the prototype was always intended simply to demonstrate what was possible and was designed to be replaced.
+See the main branch for the current version.
+The original README appears unmodified below.

 # Printing Multiplexer

 This project aims to solve the problem space of reviewing documents and using multiple printers to print them.